MysteryPancake/Houdini-Fun/README.md

 ## No More Point Deform

-Many people default to using Point Deform for everything.
-This makes me cry tears of pain.
+Many people love using Point Deform for everything.
+This makes me cry.

-There's much better ways to deform things depending what you're doing!
+There's much better ways to deform things depending what you're doing.

 | [Download the HIP file!](./hips/deform_methods.hiplc?raw=true) |
 | --- |

-### 1. Point Deform
+### 1. Point Deformation

 Point Deform only respects the points of the geometry.
 It computes a transform for each point, then basically does a weighted average of the nearest transforms.

 This leads to errors whenever the surface stretches or squashes, since it has no awareness of the surface itself.

-### 2. Surface Deform
+### 2. Surface Deformation

 Surface Deform respects the surface of the geometry.
 It's based on [primitive UVs](https://www.sidefx.com/docs/houdini/model/primitive_spaces.html) plus an offset.

 Another great option is [Momme Carl's Skin Deformer](https://momme.gumroad.com/l/skindeformer).
 It gives similar but often much smoother results.

-### 3. Volumetric Deform
+### 3. Volumetric Deformation

 Tetrahedrons are the closest thing to a true volumetric representation of geometry in Houdini.